 hires in your tweet, @pixelsorter will download and return the largest available image.

 preset.
 For example, these two tweets would return high resolution images:

 @pixelsorter preset[drip] hires

 Wandered here from somewhere on the internet?
 Glitchet is a free futuristic technology email newsletter and a software/glitch art resource hub.
-You might like our glitch art tutorials or our newsletter.
+You might like some glitch art tutorials or the newsletter.